hortonworks/cloudbreak/docs/index.md

 In order to launch Hadoop clusters on the  Microsoft Azure cloud platform you'll need to link your Azure account with Cloudbreak.
 This can be achieved by creating a new `Azure Credential` in Cloudbreak.

-You have to create network manually first in Azure before you start provisoning with Cloudbreak that is a known issue on Azure side.
+You have to create a network manually first on Azure portal before you start provisioning with Cloudbreak (due to a known issue on Azure).

 You'll need an X509 certificate with a 2048-bit RSA keypair.